All Authors A-Z

 Eduardo Galeano is one of Latin America's most distinguished writers.
 He is the author of the three-volume Memory of Fire; Open Veins of Latin America; Soccer in Sun and Shadow; The Book of Embraces; Walking Words; Upside Down; and Voices in Time.
 Born in Montevideo in 1940, he lived in exile in Argentina and Spain for years before returning to Uruguay.
 His work has been translated into twenty-eight languages.
 He is recipient of many international prizes.

-Julia Galef is the cofounder and president of the Center for Applied Rationality.
-She has run workshops around the world and for many of Silicon Valley's top tech companies including Facebook, Dropbox, and Twitter.
-She and the Center for Applied Rationality have been featured in The New York Times Magazine, The Wall Street Journal, Fast Company, Discover, and Harper's.
-She has written for Slate, Scientific American, and Popular Science.
-She hosts the popular Rationally Speaking podcast, where she has hosted thinkers such as Neil deGrasse Tyson, Sean Carroll, Phil Tetlock, and Paul Bloom.
+Julia Galef is the Co-founder and President of the Center for Applied Rationality.
+She has run workshops around the world and for many of Silicon Valley's top tech companies including Facebook, Dropbox and Twitter.
+She and the Center for Applied Rationality have been featured in The New York Times Magazine, the Wall Street Journal, Fast Company, Discover and Harper's.
+Galef has written for Slate, Scientific American and Popular Science.
+She hosts the popular Rationally Speaking podcast, where she interviews thinkers such as Neil deGrasse Tyson, Sean Carroll, Phil Tetlock and Paul Bloom.

 Professor Mark Galeotti is one of the foremost Russia-watchers today, who travels there regularly to teach, lecture, talk to his contacts, and generally watch the unfolding story of the Putin era.
 Based in London, he is Senior Non-Resident Fellow at the Institute of International Relations Prague, having previously headed its Centre for European Security, and was before then Professor of Global Affairs at NYU.
 A prolific author on Russia and security affairs, he frequently acts as consultant to various government, commercial and law-enforcement agencies.